-TunTrust revokes a Certificate within 24 hours if one or more of the following occurs:
+With the exception of Short-lived Subscriber Certificates, TunTrust revokes a Certificate within 24 hours and uses the corresponding CRLReason (see Section 7.2.2) if one or more of the following occurs:

-- 1. The Subscriber requests in writing that TunTrust revoke the Certificate; - 2.
-The Subscriber notifies TunTrust that the original Certificate request was not authorized and does not retroactively grant authorization; - 3.
-TunTrust obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise; - 4.
-TunTrust is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys); or - 5.
-TunTrust obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be relied upon.
+- 1. The Subscriber requests in writing, without specifying a CRLreason, that TunTrust revoke the Certificate (CRLReason "unspecified (0)" which results in no reasonCode extension being provided in the CRL); - 2.
+The Subscriber notifies TunTrust that the original Certificate request was not authorized and does not retroactively grant authorization (CRLReason #9, privilegeWithdrawn); - 3.
+TunTrust obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise (CRLReason #1, keyCompromise); - 4.
+TunTrust is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate, including but not limited to those identified in 6.1.1.3 (CRLReason #1, keyCompromise);

-TunTrust revokes a Certificate within 5 days if one or more of the following occurs:
+TunTrust obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be relied upon (CRLReason #4, superseded).With the exception of Short-lived Subscriber Certificates,TunTrust revokes a Certificate within 5 days and uses the corresponding CRLReason (see Section 7.2.2) if one or more of the following occurs:

-- 1. The Certificate no longer complies with the requirements of Sections 6.1.5 and 6.1.6; - 2.
-TunTrust obtains evidence that the Certificate was misused; - 3.
-TunTrust is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement; - 4.
-TunTrust is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a

-Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name);
+- 1. The Certificate no longer complies with the requirements of Sections 6.1.5 and 6.1.6 (CRLReason #4, superseded); - 2.
+TunTrust obtains evidence that the Certificate was misused (CRLReason #9, privilegeWithdrawn); - 3.
+TunTrust is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement (CRLReason #9, privilegeWithdrawn); - 4.
+TunTrust is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name) (CRLReason #5, cessationOfOperation); - 5.
+TunTrust is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name (CRLReason #9, privilegeWithdrawn); - 6.
+TunTrust is made aware of a material change in the information contained in the Certificate (CRLReason #9, privilegeWithdrawn); - 7.
+TunTrust is made aware that the Certificate was not issued in accordance with the Baseline Requirements or the present CP/CPS (CRLReason #4, superseded); - 8.
+TunTrust determines or is made aware that any of the information appearing in the Certificate is inaccurate (CRLReason #9, privilegeWithdrawn);